tailhook/lithos/docs/config.rst

     config-log-dir: null

 Usually, you don't need to set anything else.
-There are various directories for things in case you have non-standard filesystem layout.
+There are various directories to configure in case you have non-standard filesystem layout.
 See :ref:`reference <master_config>` for full list of settings.